ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 subdirectories of `Documentation`.
 (There is no indoc configuration file; inbuild will manage the finicky business of configuring indoc to compile this documentation.)

-In v10.1.0, the documentation-compiler "indoc" is not included in the Inform apps, but it now will be.
+In v10.1.0, the documentation-compiler `indoc` is not included in the Inform apps, but it now will be.

-When inbuild wants to generate documentation from an extension providing this directory, it will use "indoc" instead.
-(If running inside the apps, where the tools may not be able to run each other directly for sandboxing reasons on the local operating system, it will print out the necessary commands in some way so that the app can then run "indoc" on its behalf.)
+When inbuild wants to generate documentation from an extension providing this directory, it will use `indoc` instead.
+(If running inside the apps, where the tools may not be able to run each other directly for sandboxing reasons on the local operating system, it will print out the necessary commands in some way so that the app can then run `indoc` on its behalf.)

 At present, inbuild generates documentation on an extension every time it is used.
 For large `Documentation`-style manuals that could prove slow, so inbuild may